 - Narrowing the date: When was Paul brought before Gallio?

 and driving a firm time “peg” into the ground, we can use the sequence to count

 - Gal 2:2 also says that Paul submitted to the apostles the gospel that he was preaching, but that he did so “in private.”
-Yet, at the Jerusalem council, Paul had to argue his theology publicly-- before both the leaders and everyone else (see Acts 15:4).
+Yet, at the Jerusalem council, Paul had to argue his theology publicly—before both the leaders and everyone else (see Acts 15:4).

 - Assuming then, that the second visit mentioned in Gal.2:1 is, in fact, the visit in connection with Agabus' vision, we are left with an even more difficult problem fitting 17 (or even 14!) years in between Paul's conversion and the Acts 11 visit to Jerusalem.
 This visit cannot be dated any later than 47 A.D. as already pointed out above.

 - However we might be dealing with a figure that is actually less than 14 years.
-It was common practice to count a part of a year as a whole year.
+It was common practice to count any part of a year as a whole year.
 Compare Acts 19:8-10 with Acts 20:31 to see how Paul reckoned an actual period of 2 years and 3 months into 3 years.
 Therefore the actual figure that we are dealing with could very easily be closer to 13 years.

-- From Jerusalem to Fair Havens-- Paul was arrested in Jerusalem in the summer of A.D.
-55 and taken to Caesarea where he was confined for 2 years (Acts 24:27).
+- From Jerusalem to Fair Havens—Paul was arrested in Jerusalem in the summer of AD 55 and taken to Caesarea where he was confined for 2 years (Acts 24:27).
 This brings us to summer of A.D.
 57. At that point, Paul left by ship for Rome (Acts 27:1-2).
 Luke says it was very slow going (Acts 27:7).
 They arrived eventually at Fair Havens on Crete, where they stayed until after the “fast” (i.e. the day of atonement, 7 Tishri) was past.
 This would have been after Sept.
-29, of that year--A.D.
-57.
+29, of that year—AD 57.

-- From Fair Havens to Rome-- they then set sail and were shipwrecked at Malta 14 days later, which would be in late October.
+- From Fair Havens to Rome—they then set sail and were shipwrecked at Malta 14 days later, which by now was in late October.
 (Acts 27:27; 18:1).
-They stayed for 3 months (A.D.
-57/58, Acts 28:11).
-In Feb. of A.D.
-58, they set sail for Rome and arrived at Rome in the spring of 58 A.D.
+They stayed for 3 months (AD 57/58, Acts 28:11).
+In Feb. of AD 58, they set sail for Rome and arrived at Rome in the spring of AD 58.
 Paul remained in custody for 2 more years (Acts 28:30) which brings us up to AD 60 for the end of the book of Acts.